osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 #### Batch systems other than HTCondor

-Non-HTCondor batch systems require additional configuration to support file transfer to your site's worker nodes.
+Non-HTCondor batch systems require a shared file system configuration to support file transfer from the HTCondor-CE to your site's worker nodes.

-##### Sharing the spool directory

-To transfer files between the CE and the batch system, HTCondor-CE requires a shared file system.
 The current recommendation is to run a dedicated NFS server (whose installation is beyond the scope of this document) on the **CE host**.
 In this setup, HTCondor-CE writes to the local spool directory, the NFS server shares the directory, and each worker